cnnarayanchavan/Module_3-JS/README.md

 but as soon as i completed my work i will be regular promise and today (25th of jan) it will be just going to contabute in this readme

+here 26 jan (republic day)
+finally got to know and completely understood about the function in js